Lindbladian PT phase transitions: PT symmetry and its breaking in non-Hermitian and nonlinear dynamical systems

 and the time-reversal operator $T$ is taken as $T = K$, where $K$ denotes the complex conjugation ($i \mapsto -i$).
 Throughout what follows, we take $T=K$.
 The eigenvalues $E_{\pm}$ and eigenvectors $\ket{\psi_{\pm}}$ are given by

 respectively.
 For $\Gamma<g$, both eigenvalues are real, and the eigenvectors are PT-symmetric (i.e., $PT\ket{\psi_{\pm}}\propto\ket{\psi_{\pm}}$), indicating oscillating solutions.
 For $\Gamma>g$, on the other hand, the eigenvalues are complex conjugate pairs, and the PT symmetry of the eigenvectors is broken (i.e., $PT\ket{\psi_{\pm}}\ \cancel{\propto}\ \ket{\psi_{\pm}}$), that is, one exponentially amplifying (unstable) and one exponentially decaying (stable) mode.
 Moreover, the two eigenvectors coalesce at the transition point, and the Hamiltonian becomes non-diagonalizable.
 This point is called \textit{the exceptional point (EP)}~\cite{Kato, Heiss}.
-In the vicinity of EPs, various non-trivial phenomena have been demonstrated, such as, enhanced sensing~\cite{zhang2019quantum, hodaei2017enhanced, wang2019arbitrary}, exotic lasing phenomena~\cite{feng2014single, hodaei2014parity}, loss-induced transparency~\cite{guo2009observation}, non-reciprocal propagation~\cite{peng2014parity}, topological energy transfer~\cite{xu2016topological}, and novel quantum critical phenomena~\cite{ashida2017parity}.